 This video offers an overview of academic tutoring at the College of Idaho.

 Success Courses and Learning Communities

-- Student-centered curricula promotes active engagement of students in their studies;
+- Student-centered curricula promote active engagement of students in their studies;

 - Collaborative learning promotes connections between students and professors;

-- Consistent teaching practices across subject areas promotes deeper student understanding and development of enhanced academic skills;
+- Consistent teaching practices across subject areas promote deeper student understanding and development of enhanced academic skills;

 - Access to support from peers and professors is both easy and ongoing.